rune/aileron/readMe.md

 - Each handler receives `(req, res, next, data)`
 - If the URL exactly matches the `urlFormat`, the handler for the corresponding `req.method` is called.
 - If the matching fails, `next()` is called.
 - Each route allows you to specify the `inputs` it receives and their types.
-If inputs are missing / incorrect, aileron will automatically respond with an error (409).
+If inputs are missing / incorrect, aileron will automatically invoke `badInputHandler` with a detailed error object.
+For advanced input validation, see the `Input Checking` section.
 - Each handler function is passed a `data` parameter.
 This will contain the wildcard values and the parsed inputs, ready for use.

 For example: